upendarpenmetcha/hackathons/jntu-march-2018/Readme.md

 Welcome to the JNTU Hackathon.
 Here are the rules:

+* You can work in groups of maximum 3 students per team.
+* Each team is allowed just one submission to one of the problems listed below.
+Refer to Problem Statements section.
+* Your work shall get submitted as forked repositories to our master repo.
 * Points shall be given to those notebooks that have enough explanations, exploratory analysis and results.
 * For reference, go through the lessons on Python, Data Science I at  http://www.refactored.ai.
 * You shall use only python for all your programming as that is the industry standard.
 Any other language notebooks will not be entertained at this point.
-* You can work in groups of maximum 3 students per team.
-* Each team is allowed just one submission for evaluation.
-* Your work shall get submitted as forked repositories to our master repo.

 ## Student Group Selection